-Doha to host the Global Dryland Alliance Founding Conference
+Doha hosted the Global Dryland Alliance Founding Conference

-Under the auspices of His Highness Sheikh Tamim bin Hamad Al Thani, the Emir of the State of Qatar, will host the Global Dryland Alliance (GDA) Founding Conference from October 14-16, 2017 at the Sheraton Doha.
+Under the auspices of His Highness Sheikh Tamim bin Hamad Al Thani, the Emir of the State of Qatar, hosted the Global Dryland Alliance (GDA) Founding Conference from October 14-16, 2017 at the Sheraton Doha.

-Delegations joining from 25 countries and international organizations from the Middle East, North Africa, Sahel, Central Africa, Central and East Asia, and South America will attend the conference.
+Delegations joining from 25 countries and international organizations from the Middle East, North Africa, Sahel, Central Africa, Central and East Asia, and South America attended the conference.

-The conference will witness the signing of the foundation treaty of the new organization which will headquartered in Doha.
+The conference has witnessed the signing of the foundation treaty of the new organization which will be headquartered in Doha.

 The Global Dryland Alliance is an initiative by His Highness Sheikh Tamim bin Hamad Al Thani, the Emir of the State of Qatar to establish an international organization to face food insecurity consequences, negative environmental and economic impacts associated with climate change.